Skip to main content

 type: loadBalancer

-Example values-override.yaml snippet showing expose values for nodeport:
+Example cluster-wizard-values-override.yaml snippet showing expose values for nodeport:

 expose: